Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Results

 \subsection{Black Hole Mass}

-We use the accretion luminosity ($L_{acc}$) posterior from our best-fitting \BEAGLE-AGN run to estimate the black hole mass (M$_{BH}$) via Equation~\ref{eq:M_BH}, assuming Eddington ratios of 1, 0.5, and 0.1.
-The median black hole masses of GHZ2 are $\log_{10}$(M$_{BH}$/\Msun) = 6.89$^{+0.04}_{-0.04}$, 7.20$^{+0.04}_{-0.04}$, 7.90$^{+0.04}_{-0.04}$.
-The derived black hole masses are comparable to other high-redshift AGN and can be used to test black hole seeding and growth models for GHZ2.
+Using the accretion luminosity ($L_{acc}$) posterior from the best-fitting \BEAGLE-AGN run, we infer the black hole mass (M$_{BH}$) via Equation~\ref{eq:M_BH}, assuming Eddington ratios of 1, 0.5, and 0.1.
+The median black hole masses computed are $\log_{10}$(M$_{BH}$/\Msun) = 6.89$^{+0.03}_{-0.03}$, 7.19$^{+0.03}_{-0.03}$, 7.89$^{+0.03}_{-0.03}$.
+To test the impact of the AGN power-law slope on the inferred black hole mass, we generated model grids using the same configuration as the fiducial model, but with $\alpha$ fixed to $-2.0$ and $-1.2$ (compared to the fiducial value of $-1.7$).
+These alternative $\alpha$ grids provide poorer fits to the data, as quantified by their $\Delta\chi^2$ values relative to the fiducial model: $\Delta\chi^2 = 6$ for $\alpha = -2.0$ and $\Delta\chi^2 = 43$ for $\alpha = -1.2$.

+To assess the systematic uncertainty associated with our assumption about the AGN power-law slope, $\alpha$, we repeated the full modeling for each choice of $\alpha$ and compared the resulting posterior distributions.
+For each $\alpha$ model, we took the median of the posterior for the black hole mass, and we quantified the systematic uncertainty as the difference between these median values to the median of the fiducial $\alpha$ = $-$1.7 model.
+In the case of the black hole mass, the average shift in the posterior medians between the different $\alpha$ assumptions relative to the $\alpha$ = $-$ 1.7 corresponds to a systematic uncertainty of $0.6$ dex.
+Regardless of this systematic uncertainty, the inferred black hole masses remain comparable to those of other high-redshift AGN.